CenturyLinkCloud/clc-java-sdk/README.md

 Example
 -------
-This example shows some of the functionality supported by the CLC Java SDK:
+This example shows some of the functionality supported by the CLC Java SDK.

 ```java
 import static com.centurylink.cloud.sdk.servers.services.domain.InfrastructureConfig.dataCenter;